JuandGirald/SiomaraSierra/README.md

-# SoolvingBooks Web Page: Beta Version
+# SiomaraSierra Web Page: Beta Version

-This is the beta version of SoolvingBooks by [Juan David Giraldo](https://www.facebook.com/JuanDgiral).
+This is the beta version of SiomaraSierra web page by [Juan David Giraldo](https://www.facebook.com/JuanDgiral).